If you want to have a fresh yard this summer, follow these simple tips. They will help your grass and plants grow healthily and beautifully.

 2. Mulch early:

 One way to keep things looking good is to mulch your beds before your perennials come in.
 This way the plants can pop through the mulch so you aren’t spreading it around them later in the season.
-Most cities offer up mulch at a small cost if they do Christmas tree removal and pickup.
+If you have some problematic trees you may want to consider looking into some companies that may offer to mulch those trees at a small cost if they do tree diagnosis, tree removal and pickup.
 Usually, it is just wood chips but it works well and saves money.

 3. Create clean lines: